CRP - FAQs

 General Practice placements can vary in duration but their terms are consistent with hospital terms and are usually 10-11 weeks long.
-Junior doctors usually elect to do one term in General Practice.
-They are eligible to do a maximum of two terms under the PGPPP.
+Junior doctors usually elect to do one term and are only eligible for up to a maximum of two terms under the CRP.

-How many hours a week will the PGPPP Resident be in the practice?
+How many hours a week will the CRP participant be in the practice?

 Under the AMA Industrial Agreement junior doctors are expected to work no more than 40 hours for a full-time placement.

 CRP provides a salary component for some on-call work should this be required by the practice, however it is expected that the junior doctors would be offered time off in lieu.

 Our practice would like to join the program – what do we do now?

 Participating practices must have ACRRM and/or RACGP training accreditation.
 Practices in the program are usually in the Australian General Practice Training scheme and Practices apply through WAGPET to become a training post for CRP.